pauba96/qbpy/readme.md

 5. Optional: follow the instructions on how to initialize qbp in qbp_matlab/README.md

 ## Running examples
-Original QBP esxample:
+Original QBP example:
 Download the dataset from the official QBP-Matlab implementation https://github.com/sizhuom/quanta-burst-photography using the provided OneDrive or GoogleDrive Links
 Save dataset to Data/dataset_UW_QBP.
-There should be a the following folders (among others):
+There should be the following folders (among others):
 /Data/dataset_UW_QBP/0111-dark-100khz-1 and
 /Data/dataset_UW_QBP/0114-tele-f16-lamp-medium-2
 Run testing/experiments/test_run_qbp_UW_example.py